 With the ongoing threat of climate change, nations across the globe are working to tackle it and move away from fossil fuels, but what does it mean for newly qualified gas engineers?

-There’s rarely a day that goes by when climate change isn’t in the news – and for a good reason.
+A day rarely goes by when climate change isn’t in the news – and for a good reason.
 Climate change has already had a significant impact on the world we live in.
 If things don’t change soon, they will only worsen.

 Year after year, the government roll out plans to create a cleaner, greener future and with those plans come changes to the gas and heating industry.